 This 15-module, 16-month, online course in Jungian and post-Jungian clinical concepts will introduce and cover the key concepts of Jungian theory and clinical application.
-This course is aimed at psychotherapists, from all fields, not only psychodynamic, including those with some knowledge of Jungian psychology and psychotherapy, wishing to understand the fundamentals of Jungian psychology in clinical practice.
-This is a unique opportunity to learn Jungian theory and clinical application from a global faculty of senior Jungian clinicians and academics.
+This course is aimed at psychotherapists from all fields, including those with an existing knowledge base of Jungian psychology, wishing to understand the fundamentals of Jungian and post-Jungian psychology in clinical practice .
+This is a unique focused and in-depth learning opportunity in Jungian and post-Jungian theory and clinical application, with a global faculty of senior Jungian clinicians and academics.

 Overview & Course Information

 Every month of the course will see a new module presented, covering the foundational concepts of Jungian theory and application.
 These modules include: